 Port La Goulette is the cruise port for Tunis - Tunisia's capital and largest city with population over 1 million (metro over 2,6 million).
 The port town La Goulette is on Mediterranean Sea (in North Africa's Maghreb region) and has population around 46,000.
-TGM railway (Tunis-Goulette-Marsa rail line) links to Tunis City (approx 11 km / 7 ml away).
+TGM railway (Tunis-Goulette-Marsa rail line) links to Tunis City (approx 11 km / 7 mi away).

-Tunis metropolis (aka Grand Tunis) covers total area approx 213 km2 (82 ml2).
+Tunis Metro (aka Grand Tunis) covers total area approx 213 km2 (82 mi2).
 City's economy is largely based on the service sector (tertiary industry), industrial production, agriculture (particularly wine and olive oil), finances and banking, tourism.
 The city holds several annual festivals, the largest being Carthage International Festival (July-August).
 Among the best-known tourist attractions and landmarks are Medina (UNESCO Site with palaces, mosques, mausoleums, madrasas (schools), fountains), Bardo Museum (13th-century palace, has a large collection of Roman and Ancient Greece artifacts), Carthage ruins (capital of Ancient Carthage / Phoenician state 814-146 BC), souks (covered streets with shops and artisans), ancient city walls and gates, many large nature parks, Habib Thameur (garden).

 Tunis cruise terminal

-As a Tunis cruise port terminal serves the commercial pier at La Goulette port.
-It is a fishing port and it is located eight miles away from Tunis, direction north.
-Recent renovation of the port added two new docks and new Tunis cruise port terminal building at the popular attraction for tourists – Goulette Village Harbor - a popular tourist destination of itself.
+As a Tunis cruise port terminal serves the commercial pier at Port La Goulette.
+This is a fishing and ferry port located approx 13 km (8 mi) to the north from the city.
+Recent port development projects added 2 new docks and a new cruise terminal building at Goulette Village Harbor - a popular tourist destination of itself.

-The new complex area offers facilities which start from the typical shopping, food and drinks through banks services to even a SPA area.
-There are a lot of possibilities for activities and entertainments.
-Tunis cruise terminal is within a walking distance from the heart of La Goulette.
-There are a lot of typical seafood restaurants, some of the best in Tunis.
-There is a taxi rank at port's gate.
-The typical rate to downtown is USD 10, or USD 25 (per hour) to hire a driver.
-Other options are the electric trains.
+The new cruise terminal complex offers premium facilities - from shopping, food and beverages through banks, tour services and wellness (Spa) with various activities and live entertainment.
+Tunis cruise terminal is within a walking distance from downtown La Goulette where can be found some of the country's best seafood restaurants and cafes.
+There is a taxi rank at seaport's gate.
+The typical rate to downtown is USD 10 (one-way) or USD 25 per hour (taxi driver hire).
+Other options are electric trains.

 Tunis tours, shore excursions, hotels